rsilvery/k8s_mapr/README.md

 ### Configure namespace, secret, and data access
 These are the initial steps needed to configure data cluster access for KubeFlow
-* Create a Namespace for Kubeflow:
+* Create a Namespace for Kubeflow (change 'kubeflow' in all files to whatever suits you):
   ```
   kubectl create ns kubeflow
   ```